-In evaluation mode FIRST HIT the currently present color is taught to all active rows depending on MAXCOL-No.
+In EVALUATION MODE = FIRST HIT the currently present color is taught to all active rows depending on MAXCOL-No.

-In the evaluation modes BEST HIT, MIN DIST, and COL5 a single row in the TEACH TABLE can be selected with the teach button or through INO.
+In EVALUATION MODE = BEST HIT, MIN DIST, and COL5 a single row in the TEACH TABLE can be selected with the teach button or through IN0.